scott-lynn/hybrid-mpi-sor-solver/README.md

 ## Compilation & Execution

-The code is designed to be compiled with the GNU Fortran compiler, leveraging `-O3` for automatic vectorization and loop unrolling.
+The code is designed to be compiled with the GNU Fortran compiler, leveraging `-O3` for automatic vectorisation and loop unrolling.

 ```bash
 # Compile the hybrid solver